MartianZoo/solarnet/README.md

 * This means that you can easily add your own fan cards to it, without actual "programming", as long as they don't require entire new mechanics.
 (The code is not yet arranged to make this *convenient* though.)

 * It has a crappy command-line UI (a "REPL") you can use to interact with it (see demo video below).
-Or you can write what you want to do as a unit test.
+Or you can write what you want to do as a unit test ([example](https://github.com/MartianZoo/solarnet/blob/main/engine/src/test/java/dev/martianzoo/tfm/engine/games/Game20230521Test.kt)).

 * The engine has some smarts.
 It lets you perform your turn effects in any order (per the game rules), but it can tell if there's only one task you could do next, and it can tell when you actually need to make a choice about something and when you don't.